pglen/pymacro/README.md

 ## Macro Comments:

 The strings '$#' '#$' '//#' at the beginning of the line denote comments.
 Those lines are completely ignored and not propagated to the output.
+Notice that macros can be written in the comment section of the source file; it is possble to mix live code and macro content.

 ## Include macro files: